mmore500/AvidaGeneDupe/review/2025-06-07-coverletter-plosbio.md

 **What is the key finding that answers this question?**

 We find gene duplication to be closely linked to the *de novo* evolution of complex adaptive traits.
-Moreover, this effect is specific, with adaptive evolution of simpler traits exhibiting no benefit beyond the effect of increased genome length alone.
+Moreover, this effect is specific to complex traits, with adaptive evolution of simpler traits exhibiting no benefit beyond the effect of increased genome length alone.
 <!-- We find the adaptive benefit of gene duplication to be strongest in enabling adaptive evolution of complex, rather than simple, traits. -->
 Through step-by-step analysis of lineage histories, we trace an outsized fraction of coding sites for novel complex traits back to duplicated regions; similarly, this effect is specific to complex traits, not being observed for very simple traits.